DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 ## Introduction

 For my Code Institute Portfolio Project 4,
-I would like to implement a Booking/Reservation system<br>so that a Travel Agent<br>can make a booking for passengers to travel with Manx Airlines,<br>with regards to flights between London and the Isle of Man.
+I would like to implement a Booking/Reservation system<br>so that a Travel Agent<br>can make bookings for passengers to travel with Manx Airlines,<br>with regards to flights between London and the Isle of Man.

 Throughout the travel industry, travel agents uses GDS ( [Global Distribution Systems](https://www.travelperk.com/corporate-travel-glossary/global-distribution-system/) ) and travel reservation system such as [Amadeus](https://amadeus.com/en/portfolio/hospitality/crs-central-reservation-system), [Galileo](https://en.wikipedia.org/wiki/Galileo_GDS) and [Sabre](https://en.wikipedia.org/wiki/Sabre_(travel_reservation_system)) in order to create travel bookings for passengers.